Schiaparelli EDM: Origins and development

 The EDM traces itself back to the ESA Aurora programme, which has the goal of human exploration of space, and thus producing missions that are building blocks to support this goal.
 ExoMars originated out of this, and provides context for understanding the EDM.
 Schiaparelli forms an important "block" of learning how to land heavy payloads on Mars, which is vital to future crewed missions.
 Another "block" is the ExoMars rover, which is intended to demonstrate among other things the ability to traverse several km/miles on the surface of Mars.
 The Aurora program is focused on two types of the mission, one are larger flagship spacecraft and the other are smaller missions specifically meant to offload risk from the larger missions.

 In 2005 the ESA council approved 650 million Euros for a Mars rover and static lander.
 At this time the idea was for a single launch bringing both a Mars Exploration Rover class rover and instrumented static lander to Mars with a simpler cruise stage;in this case the static lander both landed the rover and performed its own studies.
 However to accomplish its mission goals within the constraints of using a Soyuz rocket for launch, the rover was budgeted for just 6 kg.
 To enable a larger rover, the Ariane V, Atlas V, and Proton were evaluated.
 Rovers from 180 kg up to 600 kg were considered, and eventually the idea of test lander to offload risk from the rover lander arose, which fitted well with a two-launch strategy allowing a heavier orbiter and a heavier rover on the second launch.

 Early in development, the lander was to be carried by a dedicated cruise stage called the Carrier Module.
 Eventually, the Trace Gas Orbiter mission was merged into ExoMars, becoming the carrier for the EDM.

 Overview

 Although the lander crashed, the data transmitted from Schiaparelli are expected to provide ESA and Roscosmos with the technology for landing on the surface of Mars with a controlled soft landing.
 This technology will be used by the Rosalind Franklin rover, part of the ExoMars programme, which was due to launch in 2022.
+The rovers' launch has been delayed as a consequence of the Russian invasion of Ukraine.
+In July 2022, ESA terminated its cooperation on the project with Russia.
+As of May 2022, the launch of the rover is not expected to occur before 2028 due to the need for a new non-Russian landing platform.